A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial

 We also checked whether the spatial smoothness of imputed Ys looks reasonable compared to the spatial smoothness of Xs, for which we have the complete population data.
-For example, looking at a small portion of the map (zoomed in so that we can see each individual pixel adequately), the spatial patterns in the imputed variable BA (Figure~\ref{fig:Map_BA_KBAABB}) appear to be only a little noisier than spatial patterns for related auxiliary variables \texttt{tcc} and \texttt{ndvi} (Figures~\ref{fig:Map_X_tcc16} and \ref{fig:Map_X_TMndvi}).
+For example, looking at a small portion of the map (zoomed in so that we can see each individual pixel adequately), the spatial patterns in the imputed variable BA (Figure~\ref{fig:Map_BA_KBAABB}) appear to be only a little noisier than spatial patterns for related auxiliary variables such as \texttt{tcc} (Figure~\ref{fig:Map_X_tcc16}).
 However, note that many of the auxiliary variables have been spatially smoothed themselves, so it is not surprising that the imputed Ys do not look quite as smooth.